xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

 `mkdocsPublish` calls `mkdocsBuild` and publish contents of `build/mkdocs/` into git repo (by default, `gh-pages` branch in current repo).

+Also `mkdocsVersionsFile` task could be called to verify versions.json generation correctness.

 See [publication](publication.md) for more details.

 ## Custom Mkdocs task